greenonline/PET_Text_Scroll/README.md

 > COPY-CHAR                  Copy characters into sprite.
 >                            Use cursors to move, RETURN
 >                            to place and RUN/STOP to exit.
-> WRAP-SET                   LRUD wtap around ON/OFF
+> WRAP-SET                   LRUD wrap around ON/OFF
 > ANIMATE                    Use F to speed up, S to slow down
 > ```